Flaunt what you got.

 Unfortunately, there’s more to email newsletters than meets the eye.
 A lot of strategy and planning is necessary in order for a newsletter to succeed.
 First and foremost, you must decide upon the newsletter’s goal and mission.
 (Of course, it should align with your marketing plan).
 That dictates everything moving forward.

 Then, if you’re having trouble imagining the nuts and bolts, I suggest drawing inspiration from other successful email newsletters.
-This isn’t ancient Greece – you don’t have to build the wheel.
+Take some email marketing campaign tips from us: you don’t have to reinvent the wheel.

-At G2 Crowd, we love newsletters.
+At G2, we love newsletters.
 So, I polled some colleagues on what their favorites are and why.
 I also reached out to a few creators of these newsletters for insight into their creative processes.

-Following are some newsletters from all walks of life – B2B, B2C, blogs/media, nonprofit – that any marketer can learn from.
+Following are some newsletters from all walks of life that represent the future of email marketing – B2B, B2C, blogs/media, nonprofit – that any marketer can learn from.

 TIP: Don't make your job harder than it has to be.
 Use templates and email marketing software to make creating your email newsletter easy and fun!

 Every successful email newsletter focuses on knowing its audience and offering that audience what it wants or needs.
 You differentiate yourself in the sea of newsletters by adding a little somethin’-somethin’ no one else has.
 Is it a unique, engaging voice that matches your brand?
 Is it pointed, intriguing calls-to-action?
-Or maybe it’s the sleek, beautiful design?
+Or maybe it’s a catch subject line that grabs your attention?